12 advantages and disadvantages of video conferencing

 5. Organizing newly created data

 Newly generated content from recorded meetings introduces new challenges as organizations consolidate and classify information available to users.
-Some video recordings can be a part of training content, other recordings can be project reviews and others can be team huddles.
-Regardless of the content type, content managers must plan and define data governance to ensure the information is secure and easily accessible when employees need it.
+For example, some video recordings can be a part of training content, other recordings can be project reviews and others can be team huddles.
+Regardless of the content type, IT teams must plan and define data governance to ensure the information is secure and easily accessible when employees need it.

 6. Creating policies

-Content managers must plan around new content types and sources.
+Content managers must plan around new content types and sources, including recorded video meetings from different video conference platforms.
 Content managers should create new sets of policies, then apply and implement those policies on the newly created video, audio and text files from the meetings.